reframe-hpc/reframe/docs/config_reference.rst

    ReFrame allows you to log any test variable, parameter or property if they are marked as "loggable".
    The log record attribute will have the form ``%(check_NAME)s`` where ``NAME`` is the variable name, the parameter name or the property name that is marked as loggable.

+   There is also the special ``%(check_#ALL)s`` format specifier which expands to all the loggable test attributes.
+   These include all the above specifiers and any additional loggable variables or parameters defined by the test.
+   Since this can lead to very length records, you may consider using it with the :attr:`~logging.handlers_perflog..filelog..ignore_keys` parameter to filter out some attributes that are not of interest.

 .. versionadded:: 3.3
    Allow arbitrary test attributes to be logged.